 - Bachelor of Arts degree with majors in Adventure Based Counselling, Behavioural Science, International Studies, Music, and Religious Studies. - 2.
 Bachelor of Business Administration degree. - Bachelor of Education degree in Elementary and Secondary Education. - 4.
-Bachelor of Music degree in Music Performance. - 5.
-Bachelor of Science degree with majors in Biology, Wellness and Psychology. - Bachelor of Arts (Three-Year) degree with concentrations in Adventure Based Counselling, Business Administration, General Studies, History, International Health and Wilderness Studies, Music, Outward Pursuits, and Religious Studies. - Bachelor of Science (Three-Year) degree with concentrations in Biology, General Studies, Psychology, and Wellness Management. - 8.
-Bachelor of Education after-degree in Elementary and Secondary Education.
+Bachelor of Music degree in Music Performance. - Bachelor of Science degree with majors in Biology, Wellness and Psychology. - Bachelor of Arts (Three-Year) degree with concentrations in Adventure Based Counselling, Business Administration, General Arts, International Health and Wilderness Studies, Music, Outdoor Leadership, and Religious Studies. - Bachelor of Science (Three-Year) degree with concentrations in Biology, General Science, Psychology, and Wellness. - Bachelor of Education after-degree in Elementary and Secondary Education. - 9.
+Certificate in Health Sciences.